Setting up Unity with Vim on Linux ('26 Update)

 }

-On startup of neovim, the language server will look for the .sln file.
-Until I figure out a workaround, this means the editor needs to be started from the Unity project’s root directory.
+On startup of neovim, the language server will look for the .sln or .slnx file.
+You may have to start neovim from the Unity project’s root directory.

 If it doesn’t work, remember to generate the project files in Unity!

-Sometime this year, a bug started appearing where Unity would not auto-reload after scripts or assets had been changed.
+Sometime in 2025, a bug started appearing where Unity would not auto-reload after scripts or assets had been changed.

-The workaround, as described in this forum post, is to wiggle your mouse cursor in and out of the Unity editor window until the reload is triggered.
+The workaround, as described in this forum post, is to, I kid you not, wiggle your mouse cursor in and out of the Unity editor window until the reload is triggered.

 On Ubuntu, it seems the issue has been fixed, but not for me on Arch.